unnamed44/TDM/README.md

 ## Functions

-- If you don't want the dps meter to pop up, press Close button at the bottom.
+- If you don't want the dps meter to pop up, press Close button.
 (X button on title is not the same)
 - You can automate party leaving message by setting party_leaving_msg in config.json.
 Then press LeaveParty button.
 - Reset clears history and npc data, Data is reset by switching charactors anyway.
 - DPS history is shown in the UI